ksu-hmi/Disease-Symptom-checker/projectroadmap.md

-1. Found a related project and a working code
+1. Found a related project and a working code an described below what it does:

                1. Imported Libraries => Done